Study mobility

 Any stay of less than 4 weeks is ineligible for a grant from the Region.
 A refund of the grant will be requested in the event of a stay of less than 4 weeks (except in cases of force majeure).

-This specific aid (from the Ministry of Higher Education, Research and Innovation) is intended for students with social criteria grants in the year of the mobility.
+This specific grant (from the French Ministry of Higher Education, Research and Innovation) is intended for students who have been awarded a grant on social criteria in the year of mobility.

-It is awarded (on presentation of the final notification from the CROUS) according to the duration of the mobility and the level of the CROUS grant.
+It is awarded (on presentation of the final CROUS notification) according to the duration of the mobility and the CROUS grant level.

 1 semester 1 year (=2 semesters)